Blogs

 wave

-A tragic accident on the M1 motorway in South Yorkshire has claimed the life of a 71-year-old woman.
-The incident occurred on Thursday, May 1st, 2025, around 9:25 AM BST, sending shockwaves through the local community.
+It’s hard to even write this, honestly.
+A terrible accident on the M1 in South Yorkshire claimed the life of a 71-year-old woman on Thursday, May 1st, 2025, around 9:25 AM BST.
+The news has shaken the community, and I know I’m not the only one feeling a sense of deep sadness.

-South Yorkshire Police responded to reports of a collision on the southbound carriageway between junctions 36 and 37 near Barnsley.
-A grey Volvo XC40, carrying a 71-year-old woman and a 71-year-old man, left the carriageway after striking the central barrier.
-Sadly, the woman died at the scene despite the best efforts of emergency services.
-The man sustained serious but non-life-threatening injuries and was transported to a nearby hospital.
-The M1 was temporarily closed in both directions while emergency crews worked at the scene and investigations began.
+The South Yorkshire Police responded to a collision on the southbound carriageway between junctions 36 and 37, near Barnsley.
+A grey Volvo XC40, carrying a 71-year-old woman and a 71-year-old man, hit the central barrier and left the carriageway.
+It was a horrifying scene.
+The woman tragically died at the scene, despite the best efforts of the paramedics.
+The man suffered serious, but thankfully non-life-threatening injuries and was rushed to the hospital.
+They closed the M1 in both directions for hours, while emergency crews worked and investigations got underway.
+It was total chaos.

 FAQ